mpromonet/webrtc-streamer/README.md

 It embeds a HTTP server in order to serve a simple HTML page and to communicate with it using AJAX interface.
 The WebRTC signaling is implemented throught HTTP requests:

- - /offer : ask to create a call
+ - /offer  : ask to create a call offer and get it
- - /answer : answer to the call
+ - /answer : send answer to the call
+ - /hangup : close the call

  - /addIceCandidate : add a candidate
  - /getIceCandidate : get the list of candidates